 9)The streets are narrow (well, except for the main streets) but the sidewalks are wide.
 I suspect that is because the snow will accumulate in snowbanks on the sidewalks during the winter.

 10) Food: more variety than expected in the supermarket.
 Right now, lettuce, tomatoes, potatoes, carrots, onions, cucumbers, radishes, avocados, bananas, oranges, mangos, lemons, kiwis, and apples are the produce you will typically find at the grocery store.
 I do have to say that the potatoes are excellent here, along with the honey.
-I have started to see street vendors selling strawberries.
-Other differences, if you order a salmon salad, you will probably get raw salmon (like lox) on your salad.
+I am starting to see street vendors selling strawberries.
+Other differences – if you order a salmon salad, you will probably get raw salmon (like lox) on your salad.
 And pretty much every salad has a hard boiled egg on it.
 If you order cheesecake, you just might get this:

 Well, those are my first impressions!!
 I will have some follow up posts soon on the excursions around town that my husband and I have gone on in the past few weeks..